rafamrslima/100days-codeup/log.md

 ### Day 34/100
 Today I practiced binary search creation using Golang.
 I uploaded to github a function that implements a basic binary search that finds a specific number in a sequence of integers, if the number is not present I return -1.

+### Day 35/100
+Today I did a review about blockchain basics, EVM and solidity development.
+I also studied some content about the essential algorithms that need to be mastered in order to solve leetcode problems more efficiently.